 On the following, we shall present some characteristics and adjustment of creative techniques and methods used on the Internet network.
-The creative methods that can be adopted for E-creative design are analytical (the tree diagram and the morphological matrix) and/or intuitive (Brainstorming, Sinectics, 6-3-5 Method or San Method, Francisco Phillips Panel 6-6.
+The creative methods that can be adopted for E-creative design are analytical (the tree diagram and the morphological and/or matrix) intuitive (Brainstorming, Sinectics, 6-3-5 Method or San Method, Francisco Phillips 6-6, Panel.
 Discussion).
-The paper will present the Morphological Matrix method and the "San Francisco" method used in E-design activities.
+The will present paper Morphological Matrix method and the "San Francisco" method used in E-design activities.
 Some images from a creativity session performed by students during a project class are presented in figure 5.